Gero Island

-Gero Island is a large island on Chesuncook Lake in Piscataquis County, Maine.
+Gero Island is a large island on Chesuncook Lake in Piscataquis County, Maine, United States.
 The island is 3175 acre in area, with all but 133 acre regulated.
 It is known for exemplary natural communities of slender rush as well as white pine forest and lower elevation spruce-fir forest.
 Chesuncook Lake was created by damming the West Branch Penobscot River in the 19th and early 20th centuries.

 Most of the island's original trees were cut in the 1920s, while more were cut in the 1980s during a spruce budworm outbreak.
 There are four campsites along the shoreline.
 The island is part of the Maine Natural Areas Program and is considered publicly owned reserved land, open for camping and recreation year-round.